Portfolio-Allan-Rolle/100AngularChallenges/README.md

 32. Build a reactive form guard to ask the user if they wanted to proceed with the move if the form is dirty.
 33. Build a GET call to get a user by id from https://jsonplaceholder.typicode.com/users
 34. Build a ribbon component that has an error, info, success and warning type with four different location.
+35. Build a button group / toggle component and display selected option on click.